zabojeb/aijic/README.md

-# AIJIC
+# AIIJC
-ML project for international AIJIC hackathon
+ML project for international AIIJC hackathon

 Model can be downloaded from project's [Hugging Face](https://huggingface.co/zabojeb/rubert-classifier)